Balsamic and Onion Pot Roast

 Tips for Making Pot Roast in the Slow Cooker:

 I’m not a pot roast expert, but I’ve made pot roast in the Crockpot enough times to have strong opinions about how it should be done.
 There are three things I think are important to remember.
-I’m using all those tricks in this pot roast recipe.
-If you use a slow cooker to make pot roast, chime in with comments about your own tips for making pot roast in the Crockpot.

 - First, Brown the meat well before you put it in the Crockpot because browning creates flavor.
+DON’T skip this step!

 - I used a very thick chuck roast from Costco; here’s how my roast looked after I trimmed it.
 (I had to cut it to get the pockets of fat and get it to fit in my Crockpot.)
 I save all the scraps in a container which goes in the freezer, and then use them to make beef stock.

-- Rub meat on both sides with steak seasoning and black pepper, then brown the roast well.
+- Rub meat on both sides with steak seasoning and black pepper, then brown the roast very well.

 - While the meat browns, cut the onions and put them in the Crockpot.